Sudo-KOR/HID-File-Transfer/README.md

 Transferring files with this application requires the Windows/Linux client to run an executable that communicates with the Flipper Zero for data exchange.
 Therefore, multiple stages are required to be able to exchange data.

+## This fork is to update the HID File Transfer app to work with the latest version of the Momentum firmware.

 ## Included Linux/Windows Clients
 - HIDMinimalClient
     - Is sent to the target system via the Flipper Zero BadUSB application.